Skogskyrkogården with the newly built Chapel of Resurrection to the right. Photo: C G Rosenberg, 1926.

 Background

 At the end of the 19th century, Stockholm city was responsible for new cemeteries in the municipality.
-In 1895, Södra begravningsplatsen was completed.
-As only one of two municipalities in Sweden, Stockholm has responsibility for cemeteries.
-In the rest of the country, it is the Christian Swedish Church that is responsible for cemeteries and burial sites.
+In 1895, Södra begravningsplatsen ( Southern Cemetery) was completed.
+Stockholm is one of only two municipalities in Sweden responsible for cemeteries; elsewhere in the country, this duty falls to the Church of Sweden.

 The competition

-• The site should be aesthetic and artistic.
+• The site should be aesthetically pleasing and artistic.

-• The area should be dignified, without monuments and with equally large graves for everyone.
+• The area should be dignified, without large monuments, and with equal-sized graves for everyone.

-• Forest and nature should be preserved as much as possible.
+• The forest and natural surroundings should be preserved as much as possible.

-The competition attracted many architects and landscape designers, and the city received many proposals.
-The young architects Gunnar Asplund and Sigurd Lewerentz won with their proposal “Tallum”.
+The competition attracted numerous architects and landscape designers.
+Young architects Gunnar Asplund and Sigurd Lewerentz won with their proposal, named “Tallum”.

 An early proposal for landscape and buildings closest to today’s main entrance.